 DBT-Direct Benefit Transfer Mode

-The experience of Direct Transfer of subsidies to Beneficiaries– DBT accounts was examined.
+The experience of Direct Transfer of subsidies to Beneficiaries– DBT accounts were examined.
 It was determined that this would result in funds being made available to farmers immediately.

 It ensures that the funds are distributed to the intended recipients while giving farmers the freedom to spend the money however they see fit.